uct-cbio/bacterial_variant_calling/README.md

       --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
       -name

 Example run:
 To run on UCT hex
 1) Start a 'screen' session from the headnode
 2) Start an interactive job using: qsub -I -q UCTlong -l nodes=1:series600:ppn=1 -d `pwd`
 3) A typical command would look something like:

+    nextflow run uct-cbio/bacterial_variant_calling --reads sample_sheet.csv --genome refgenome.fa -profile uct_hex --SRAdir /path/to/writable/dir/

+If you are using reads from the SRA, these will be downloaded using the SRA toolkit and deposited in the specified --SRAdir.
+Please make sure that this directory is writable.

 ## Sample file
 To allow for both local reads and reads from the [SRA](https://www.ncbi.nlm.nih.gov/sra) to be used, the pipeline has the